 Lynne Tillman’s new novel is Men and Apparitions, the looping, kaleidoscopic, and often hilarious monologue of a cultural anthropologist with an academic interest in family photographs, gender, and images.
-The novel is published in the UK by Peninsular Press.
+The novel is published in the UK by Peninsula Press.

 On behalf of Granta, Emily LaBarge spoke to Tillman about photography, memory and what can’t be narrated.